 Study abroad is an exciting, world-expanding education opportunity, but there are many more reasons why you should make it a part of your academic plan.
-Here we list a few*, but come talk to us in person (Tomlinson Hall, Room 143) to get more information.
+Here we list a few* of the benefits, but come talk to us in person in Tomlinson Hall, Room 143 to get more information!

 - 97% of study abroad students found employment within 12 months of graduation, compared to 49% of the general college population